juinpt/terraform-notes-app/README.md

 # Planned Features

 At the moment I'm planning on adding these:
-* The instance profile name is hard coded, it will be made into a variable
+* The IAM instance profile name is hard coded, it will be made into a variable
 * Add monitoring and alerting (e.g. CloudWatch, Prometheus)
 * Implement blue/green or canary deployments for safer rollouts
 * Create a custom VPC to use instead of default